22 Sixth Form CV Examples & Templates for 2026

 Only include a career objective if:

-• You have no work experience: it’s a natural course of action for a sixth form student CV without experience to use a career objective.
-It helps you focus more on showcasing your skills and goals for the position you’re aiming for.
+- You have no work experience: it’s a natural course of action for a secondary school student CV without experience to use a career objective.
+It helps you concentrate more on showcasing your skills and goals for the position you’re aiming for.

-• You want to express your goals clearly: An objective can be that attention-grabbing opportunity to demonstrate your academic and career ambitions.
+- You want to express your goals clearly: An objective can be that attention-grabbing opportunity to demonstrate your academic and career aspirations.

 What makes a strong career objective?

-Here’s what you need to make yours impressive:
+Here’s what it takes to make yours impressive:

-Good examples of career objectives for secondary school students’ CVs
+Good examples of secondary school students’ CV career objectives

 To give you an idea of what a good career objective looks like, here are a few examples:

-• For university scholarships – “Aspiring computer scientist passionate about problem-solving and software development, eager to utilise coding skills to create impactful technology.
-Applying for the Durham Tech scholarship to pursue a degree in computer science and contribute to advancements in the field.”
+- For university scholarships – “Aspiring computer scientist passionate about problem-solving and software development, eager to utilise coding skills to create impactful technology.
+Seeking the Durham Tech scholarship to pursue a degree in computer science and contribute to advancements in the field.”

-• For work experience placement – “Motivated sixth form student with strong analytical skills and a passion for finance, ready to apply classroom knowledge in a practical accounting placement at Gensler.
+- For internship – “Motivated secondary school student with strong analytical skills and a passion for finance, ready to apply classroom knowledge in a practical accounting internship at Gensler.
 Committed to learning industry best practices while contributing to a dynamic team with attention to detail and a growth mindset.”

 How to list education on a secondary school CV